 I was part of a group of Gustavus professors who went to Namibia in 2003 for a workshop on social justice, and I plan to teach a January Term course in that country some time in the future.
 I have good connections in Namibia to help me with the logistics of such a course there.

-Apart from courses on French language, French, African, and Caribbean literatures and cultures, I teach courses on French business.
+Apart from courses on French language, French, African, and Caribbean literatures and cultures, I teach a course on Commercial French.

 B.A (Hons) French/Spanish University of Ghana-Legon; Diploma in Spanish Universidad Complutense de Madrid; M.A, Dip.E.A Université de Bordeaux III (France); Ph.D Ohio State; MPA Minnesota State-Mankato